jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Tojanida.md

 RacialMods: +4 Perception
 Languages: Aquan
 SQ:
+SpecialAbilities:
+  Ink Cloud (Ex): >
-SpecialAbilities: Ink Cloud (Ex) A tojanida can emit a 30-foot-radius sphere of ink once per minute as a free action.
+    A tojanida can emit a 30-foot-radius sphere of ink once per minute as a free action.
 The ink provides total concealment in water, and persists for 1 minute.
 If used out of the water, the jet of ink is a line 30 feet long, and creatures in the area must succeed at a DC 16 Reflex save or be blinded for 1 round.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: